cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 ### The likelihood ratio and likelihood ratio based test statistics

-The likelihood ratio of two models:
+A very useful test statistic is the likelihood ratio of two models:

 $$ \Lambda \equiv \frac{\mathcal{L}_{\mathcal{M}}}{\mathcal{L}_{\mathcal{M}'}} $$

-is a very useful ingredient in statistics.

 The absolute value of the likelihood depends on many things, such as the size of the parameter space being considered and of the possible sets of observations.
 However, the likelihood ratio is very informative.